Neural Network Forecast of the Sunspot Butterfly Diagram: Results

-Using the best parameters calibration from Section \ref{parameters}, we can then proceed to forecast the test set (made of cycle 23 and the beginning of cycle 24).
-The model outputs one latitudinal vector at a time, and we then stack that vector to the training set, and re-use the same calibrated parameters to forecast the next latitudinal vector.
+Using the best parameter calibrations from Section \ref{parameters}, we can then proceed to forecast the base test set (made of Cycle 23 and the beginning of Cycle 24).
+We choose to split the full dataset into a training set consisting of data up and including Cycle 22 inclusive, with the remaining data being the forecast set.
+We choose this split partly because we want to forecast at least one entire cycle, and partly because we want to do a consistent comparison with the previous results in \cite{covas2016}.
+The model outputs one latitudinal vector at a time, and we then stack that vector to the training set, and reuse the same calibrated parameters to forecast the next latitudinal vector.
 The results of this forecasting are depicted in Figure \ref{Spatiotemporal_Forecasting_Sunspots_LastCycle}.
-The results show that this method can reproduce the two main features of the sunspot spatial-temporal original series, i.e., the amplitude shape of the cycle (resembling a butterfly's wing, hence the usual name given to the sunspot cycle) and the sunspot band or wing progress/move towards to the equator, although there are some quantitative differences, e.g.\ there seems to be a concentration of points on the forecast and the butterfly wings look denser.
+The results show that this method can reproduce the two main features of the sunspot spatial-temporal original series, \textit{i.e.}\ the amplitude shape of the cycle (resembling a butterfly wing, hence the usual name given to the sunspot cycle) and the sunspot band or wing progresses or moves towards the equator, although there are some quantitative differences, \textit{e.g.}\ there seems to be a concentration of points on the forecast and the butterfly wings look denser.
 To strengthen this conclusion, we also depicted in Figure \ref{SolarForecastingNeuralNetworksSumOverLatitude} the calculation of the total sunspot area (summed over latitudes) for the forecast and compared it with the observed one.
-It shows the total sunspot area time series, from both the original training set and the forecast set, and even if both sets are noisy, it demonstrates that the neural network approach can work not only in space/time but also on one-dimensional reductions like the latitudinal sum.
-This result seems to indicate that the neural networks method is reasonably good at forecasting the first cycle but struggles when forecasting ahead to the next cycle.
+It shows the total sunspot area time series, from both the original training set and the forecast set, and even if both sets are noisy, it demonstrates that the neural network approach can work not only in space and time but also on one-dimensional reductions like the latitudinal sum.
+This result seems to indicate that the neural network method is reasonably good at forecasting the first cycle but struggles when forecasting ahead to the next cycle.
 This is however not surprising, as usually the solar sunspot series is recognized as a seminal case of low dimensional chaos.
 It implies that there is a temporal limit for any reasonable predictability.

 Further to the temporal average, we can also calculate the sum over time, to show the average sunspot area as a function of latitude, another aggregated metric.
 This is shown in Figure \ref{SolarForecastingNeuralNetworksSumOverTime} and demonstrates that the method seems to be able to reproduce the real features in latitude as well as in time.